Start to search for your apartment in Berlin

 The main shopping area in the city is located in Alexanderplatz (U/S-Bahn Alexanderplatz) although there are countless independent, boutique and niche stores in the city.
 On Sunday, all commercial outlets are closed except for bars, restaurants and clubs, so make sure to stock up on groceries on Saturdays.

-Precisely because of its notoriety, apartments for rent in Berlin come and go quickly.
-Whether you need to rent student accommodation or a furnished apartment, and plan on staying for a little or a long time, you will find something to suit you on Nestpick.
-Bear in mind that house rental in Berlin is not common, at least in the more central areas, and most people live in apartments.
+Precisely because of its notoriety, apartments and roomsfor rent in Berlin come and go quickly.
+Whether you need to rent student accommodation, furnished or serviced apartment, and plan on staying for a at least one month, you will find something to suit you on Nestpick.
 If you are looking for 1 bedroom apartments for rent or studio apartments for rent though, then you're in luck, and will have a wide selection to choose between.

 Kreuzberg in bullet points